Second hand electric cars can be real bargains

 As with most used cars, a second hand EV costs considerably less than a brand new EV of the same make and model.

-Below are various factors to bear in mind.
+Below are various factors to bear in mind in you buy a used electric car in 2019.

 Second Hand Electric Cars – How old is the car?